 The two prison escapees are both being treated in the intensive care under guard at Sa Kaeo’s Crown Prince Hospital.
 It comes as the third escapee appeared in court in Pattaya on Friday.
-Up to 10 members of the Thai man’s extended family are understood to be facing criminal charges in connection with the breakout.
+Up to 10 members of the Thai man’s extended family are understood to be facing criminal charges in connection with the violent breakout.

 It is understood that the American drug dealer and prison escapee Bart Allen Helmus is being kept alive at the hospital treating him in Sa Kaeo with a ventilator.
 It comes as some local Thai media outlets on Wednesday reported that the man had already died after his heart was understood to have stopped a number of times as doctors operated on him when he was first brought in by police and rescue services.

-The man is believed to have suffered catastrophic brain injuries from the bullet fired by his own hand into the right temple of the brain on the afternoon of his final standoff with police.
-Doctors confirmed on Thursday that the bullet was lodged in the brain
+The man is believed to have suffered catastrophic brain injuries from a bullet fired by his own hand into the right temple of the brain on the afternoon of his final standoff with police.
+Doctors confirmed on Thursday that the bullet was lodged in the brain.

-There are also unconfirmed reports that Thai authorities have been in contact with the US Embassy in Bangkok concerning the man’s current medical situation as he continues to be treated in intensive care.
+There are also unconfirmed reports that Thai authorities have been in contact with the US Embassy in Bangkok concerning the man’s current medical status as he continues to be treated in intensive care.

 Doctors have said the woman is suffering from internal bleeding and is being closely monitored by her medical team.
 They also confirmed that contrary to press reports after the prison escape, she is not pregnant.

-Thai escapee appears in court on Friday
+Escaped Thai inmate appears in court on Friday

-In the meantime, on Friday, the third escapee 41-year-old Noi Thon Nintet, appeared before the Provincial Court in Pattaya which approved an extension of his detention period by police for a further 12 day as their investigation into the spectacular prison escape continues.
+In the meantime, on Friday the third escapee 41-year-old Noi Thon Nintet, appeared before the Provincial Court in Pattaya which approved an extension of his detention period by police for a further 12 day as their investigation into the spectacular prison escape continues.

 Key player in organising the breakout

-Mr Noi was the key player in organising the escape of the trio with the help of up to 10 members of his extended family who provided the resources and support as the three escapees very nearly made it to the Cambodian border.
+It is understood that Mr Noi was the key player in organising the escape of the trio with the help of up to 10 members of his extended family who provided the resources and support as the three escapees very nearly made it to the Cambodian border.

 Although Mr Noi’s was a separate legal case, the three accused faced serious drug dealing charges which potentially carried a sentence of life imprisonment or the death penalty.
-Police in Pattaya viewed both men as serious drug dealers.